 All partners must ensure the accuracy and integrity of Starbucks corporate records.
 This includes reliability and accuracy of books and records, as well as full, fair, accurate, timely and understandable public disclosure.

 The books of account, financial statements and records of Starbucks should be maintained in accordance with the requirements of law and generally accepted accounting principles.
 All of Starbucks assets and liabilities should be properly recorded in its books, and revenues and costs must be recorded in the right time periods.

-Concerns regarding accounting, internal accounting controls or auditing matters should be promptly reported through the Ethics & Compliance Helpline.
+Concerns regarding financial accounting, processes, internal controls or audit matters should be promptly reported through the Ethics & Compliance Helpline.
 Reports may be made anonymously and will be treated in a confidential manner.